I was born in 1947 in Gateshead,Tyne & Wear,U.K. As a child I learnt to play both the Piano and French Horn.

 I taught piano and brass instruments for many years.

-I have been the Band Leader of the Alnwick Playhouse Concert Band since it's inception.it is based in Alnwick,Northumberland.
+I have been the Band Leader of the Alnwick Playhouse Concert Band since it's inception in 1994.It is based in Alnwick,Northumberland.

 I have also been musical director for a lot of amateur stage musicals.